neurodroid/stimfit/doc/sphinx/references/index.rst

 :Last update:  |today|

 `Stimfit <http://www.stimfit.org>`_ has been used for data analysis in the following publications.
-If you miss you publication, please let us know `here <https://groups.google.com/forum/#!forum/stimfit>`_.
+If you miss a reference to your publication, please let us know `here <https://groups.google.com/forum/#!forum/stimfit>`_.

 ====